Matching Learned Causal Effects of Neural Networks with Domain Priors: Related Work

 \section{Related Work}

+\textbf{Understanding causal effect learned by an NN.} Our work focuses on maintaining priorly known causal relationships between input and output variables while training an NN model.
+The first known efforts that attempted to characterize such learned causal effects in an NN model were \cite{alvarez2017causal} and \cite{chattopadhyay2019neural}.
+While \cite{alvarez2017causal} extended the notion of locally linear approximations in \cite{ribeiro2016should} specifically to language processing tasks and sequence-to-sequence models, \cite{chattopadhyay2019neural} presented a method derived from first principles of causality for quantifying the Average Causal Effect (ACE) of the input on output variables in any trained NN and a scalable approach to estimate this quantity.
+Subsequent work such as \cite{khademi2020causal,yadu2021icip,wang2021contrastive} follows the definition of ACE defined therein to quantify the learned causal effect of an NN, which we also leverage in this work.

-Our work focuses on maintaining priorly known causal relationships between input and output variables while training a NN model.
-One could view the earliest related efforts as \cite{archer1993application} and \cite{sill1998monotonic}, which attempted to maintain monotonicity in the functions learned by NNs by constraining the NN weights to be positive or the derivative of the output to be strictly positive.
-This was subsequently extended to the case of partially monotone problems \cite{daniels2010monotone}\cite{dugas2009incorporating} or specifically in Bayesian networks \cite{knowledge_intensive}.
-However, these efforts did not consider the relationships to be causal; besides, these efforts focused on shallow models, where in case of NNs, it may be sufficient to control the parameters of just one layer of the NN.
+\textbf{Matching causal effect learned by an NN with priors.} One could view the earliest related efforts as \cite{archer1993application,sill1998monotonic} that aimed to maintain monotonicity in the learnt NN function. \citet{sill1998monotonic} constrained the weights of the first layer (followed by max-min layers) to be positive to ensure the monotonically increasing effect of input on output.
+This was subsequently extended to partially monotone problems~\cite{daniels2010monotone,dugas2009incorporating} or to Bayesian networks \cite{knowledge_intensive}.
+However, these efforts did not consider a causal perspective or study the learned causal effect of the NN model.